 In the process of working through several action steps, a client often confronts some limiting beliefs.
 A coach must pay close attention to the response that the client provides after being championed.
-Sometimes clients respond with a limiting belief, and it is a wonderful opportunity to expose that limiting belief to help the client move forward.
+Sometimes clients respond with a limiting belief, which is a wonderful opportunity to expose that limiting belief to help the client move forward.

-C. Can serve as a reminder.
+C. Serves as a reminder.

-At its best, championing acts as a reminder for the client that they can achieve desired outcomes.
-Instead of facing one big insurmountable mountain, the coach helps the client see that the situation is a series of small, but surmountable hills of challenging (but totally doable) tasks.
+At its best, championing acts as a reminder that the client can achieve their desired outcomes.
+Instead of facing one, big, insurmountable mountain, the coach helps the client see that the situation is a series of small, but surmountable, hills of challenging tasks.